 Again, any appointment in excess of one year must be merit-based and meet all criteria and procedural requirements addressed above.
 Any appointment not fully satisfying all such requirements shall not exceed one year.

 E. Procedures for Merit-Based, Multi-Year (MYMB) Appointments.
-Any multi-year appointment of non-tenure track faculty, whether an initial or successive appointment, shall include the following rigorous merit-based procedures.
+Any multi-year appointment of non-tenure track faculty, whether an initial or successive appointment, shall include the following merit-based procedures.

 For those seeking multi-year appointments upon initial hire or while holding a faculty position at the university, the hiring and evaluation process should parallel the process the unit uses for hiring and evaluating tenure-track professors.
-Multi-year review process in all instances shall be cumulative and rigorous.
+Multi-year review process in all instances shall be cumulative.

 To be considered for an initial multi-year merit-based appointment at hire or while holding a faculty position at the university, the candidate must indicate they want to be considered for the multi-year appointment, provide evidence of three years of highly effective teaching or research/scholarship experience as an instructor of record, a current resume, a description of current or prior academic and other employment, and supporting documentation of qualification for the multi-year merit-based appointment.